I, Vampire Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of I, Vampire is 85 minutes (1h 25m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of I, Vampire (2000) is 85 minutes (1h 25m).
+Directed by Denice Duff, the film runs for 85 minutes in its complete theatrical version.

 Verdict Summary